 Antonio Giuseppe Lauro,

 graduated as agronomist, is an international olive oil consultant, educator, journalist and panel leader; assessor of extra virgin olive oil (EVOO) since 1995 and an International panel leader since 2003 in compliance with IOC rules.

-As agronomist and olive oil industry expert for the ARSAC Calabria (extension service), he has participated in many national and international projects related to olive oil production and quality control.
+As agronomist and Marketing & EVOO expert for the ARSAC Calabria, he has participated in many national and international projects related to olive oil chain and quality control.

 Since 2003 Dr. Lauro has been teaching courses for professional tasters of EVOO in accordance with IOC/EU laws and was professor in several master courses (national and international).

-Lauro, invited speaker in the most important olive oil conferences in many venues, has conducted olive oil seminars and tasting sessions in many countries around the world, including Italy and other EU members (France, Greece, Spain, United Kingdom), Argentina, Azerbaijan, Brazil, Israel, Japan, Norway, South Africa, Turkey, USA.
+Invited speaker in the most important international olive oil conferences, has conducted Masterclass, EVOO seminars and tasting sessions in many countries around the world, including Italy and other EU members (France, Greece, Spain), Argentina, Azerbaijan, Brazil, China, Israel, Japan, Norway, South Africa, Turkey, United Kingdom, USA, etc..
 He is instructor in the International Olive Oil School for "Olive Oil Sommelier" in New York, San Francisco and London (Olive Oil Times Education Lab & International Culinary Center) and instructor in a Sensory Assessment of EVOOs and Blending courses (Italy, Greece, Israel, South America).